FWGNA > Species Accounts > Physidae > Physa acuta

 Throughout the history of North American malacology, the classification of physid gastropods has been as problematic as their identification.
 The system proposed by George Te (1978, 1980), published in Burch (1989), recognized 69 species and subspecies in four genera: Aplexa, Stenophysa, Physa and Physella, the last genus with three subgenera, Costatella, Petrophysa, and Physella (ss).
 All of the physids common in our study area have at times been referred to the genus Physella

-It is now clear that most of the nominal diversity previously recognized in the North American Physidae is attributable to phenotypic plasticity and that the true number of American species is closer to ten (Wethington 2004a, Wethington & Lydeard 2007).
+It is now clear that almost all of the nominal diversity previously recognized in the North American Physidae is attributable to phenotypic plasticity and that the true number of American species is closer to ten (Wethington 2004a, Wethington & Lydeard 2007).
 The simple two-genus system favored by earlier workers (Walker, 1918) would seem sufficient (Essay 12Oct07).

-> Supplementary Resources [PDF]
+> Maps and Supplementary Resources

 • Physa acuta stars in a YouTube video, with special thanks to Bobby Martin of Martin Microscopes!